-Subverted by Super Mario TKO, a ROM Hack of Super Mario World.
+Subverted by Ruka's Beach in Super Mario TKO, a ROM Hack of Super Mario World.
 It seems like a Breather Level, on a calm beach, with the occasional multi-coin block.
 Then the timer hits zero and Mario dies.
 If Mario hits all those multi-coin blocks, he will not reach the goal in time.
 The level is too long, or the timer is too short.

 In Super Mario RPG: Legend of the Seven Stars, the fourth Star Piece is on Star Hill, a very short dungeon with weak enemies and no platforming or puzzles.
 This is sandwiched in between a very long and involved side plot in which Mario rescues the Princess from Booster, and the Sunken Ship.
 This is the only Star Piece you get without even fighting a boss for it.
 In fact, the most tense moment is when you get scolded by Mallow for eavesdropping on people's — that is to say, his — wishes (which are scattered around the dungeon in the form of little stars).